rikie457/TWB/README.md

+### NEW in 1.7
+- Merged various features together from davidakachaos

+### Forked!
+Every commit and version after this (⬇️) release is developed by rikei457.

 ### NEW in 1.6.2
 - discord notifier pp ratio as external object with a lot more logic
 - added calculation of the weekly average for pp